activate-glacier-instinct/100-days-of-code/logs/day14.md

 ### **Today's Progress**:

+- Content: fixes file naming convention
+- Styling day!!!
+- Updates layouts
+- Fixes overflow
-- Adds `vite-markdown-preprocessor` and configuration
+- Adds more global styles to improve reusability
-- Adds functionality on `/blog/[slug]` for rendering the files from the data git submodules
-- Fix: removed a lot of redundant code
+- Removed a lot of component styles to reuse global classes
-- CI: fixed the CI

 ### **Thoughts**:
-- Looks terrible, but I can defo start styling again tomorrow
+- /blog/[slug] still need a bit of love, but I needed to fix the layouts first
+- Add a consistent layout to all notes use day13 as the template

 ### **Next**:
 - Style `/blog/[slug]`